-A. Flexibility is a result of your yoga practice, not a requirement.
+- Flexibility is a result of your yoga practice, not a requirement.
 The more you practice, the less tight you become.
 Be the Change Yoga offers plenty of classes to fit your schedule.
 The following types of yoga would be appropriate for someone new to yoga and/or someone who is tight: “B” for Beginners, “T” for Therapeutic and “R” for Restorative.

 - I just found out I’m pregnant.
 Is it okay for me to do yoga?

-A. Yes, yoga is beneficial in handling pregnancy and birth related issues for moms-to-be.
+- Yes, yoga is beneficial in handling pregnancy and birth related issues for moms-to-be.
 If you’ve been practicing yoga for a while, you can continue your current practice with a few modifications.
-If you’re new to yoga, it’s best to attend pre-natal classes.
-Be the Change Yoga offers several pre-natal yoga classes from which to choose.
+If you’re new to yoga, it’s best to attend prenatal classes.

 - I’m not sure which class is the right one for me?
 What do you suggest?

 - We have someone on staff who can help you with that.
 Contact Brie Guerrci, our Front Desk Manager.
 She’s happy to answer any questions you might have about yoga, the schedule, particular poses, etc. Feel free to use her as a resource.
 She can be reached at Brie@bethechangeyoga.com